Interconnect FoxIDs with OpenID Connect

 login

-or some other up-party. - Select show advanced settings.
+or some other authentication method. - Select show advanced.

-- Specify redirect URI read in your up-party.
+- Specify redirect URI read in your authentication method.

-- Specify post logout redirect URI read in your up-party.
+- Specify post logout redirect URI read in your authentication method.

-- Specify front channel logout URI read in your up-party.
+- Specify front channel logout URI read in your authentication method.

 - Specify a secret (remember the secret to the next step).